All Episodes

 They know that everything they've thrown at her has not sent her whimpering away, cowering in fear into the corners, begging to be left alone.

-It is Sarah Palin who's turned the tables on them and makes them look like look like groupies practically.
+It is Sarah Palin who's turned the tables on them and makes them look like groupies, practically.

 Chasing her down, following her everywhere, and then blaming her for potentially causing traffic accidents by not telling them in advance where she's going.

-She says, hang on, I gotta meet a heifer first.
+She says, hang on, I got to meet a heifer first.

-Jake Taffers, you got to meet a heifer first.
+Jake Tapper, you got to meet a heifer first.

 Yeah, I got to talk to this cow.

-Jake Tapper's left the what politician tells me they're gonna talk to a cow before they talk to me.
+What politician tells me they're going to talk to a cow before they talk to me?

 Can anybody tell me a single state where Obama's actually gaining ground?